 The mission of

-As a photographer, I enjoy traveling, hiking, exploring, blogging, researching, family vacations and sharing with others what I learn on my adventures!
-With creation as my classroom, I love to explore what makes beautiful pictures really “beautiful” and constantly try to turn my snapshots into “wow” shots by experimenting with various techniques in composition, lighting and emotional impact.
+As a photographer, I enjoy traveling, hiking, exploring, blogging, researching, family vacations and sharing my adventures with others.
+With creation as my classroom, I love to explore what makes beautiful pictures really "beautiful" and constantly try to turn my snapshots into "wow" shots by experimenting with various techniques in composition, lighting and emotional impact.

 As a designer, I love to use my photographs to artistically construct inspirational fine art wall calendars for both personal and promotional use in business and fundraising.
 Each year's template is available for other photographers to use to create their own fine art calendars too.

 If you'd like to start taking better pictures

 |Beauty||That which is pleasing to the eye||That which is pleasing to my eye|